 The feature ships as part of the existing Auto frame UI in Google Photos.
 It processes eligible photos that contain people and offers the re-composed version as the second rendition option within the Auto frame candidates.
 The post says it is a “single-action improvement to the photo” — the user does not need to set camera parameters or interact with any 3D controls.
 The system selects the new viewpoint automatically.

-The collaboration spanned Google DeepMind and Google’s Platforms and Devices teams.
 Key contributors listed in the post include Thiemo Alldieck, Marcos Seefelder, Hannah Woods, Pedro Velez, and Michael Milne, among others.